 If any vessel does not maintain its class, the vessel will not be allowed to carry cargo between ports and cannot be employed or insured.
-Any such inability to carry cargo or be employed, or any such violation of covenants, could have a material adverse impact on our financial condition and results of operations.
+Any such inability to carry cargo or be employed, or any related violation of our loan covenants, could have a material adverse impact on our financial condition and results of operations.